whitneyburton/portfolios/README.markdown

 * Required Project: Capstone Project
   * Should include points breakdown per project
 * At least one Blog Post with peer review - Open-Source or Technical from PD sessions.
-* Link to your PR for opensource contribution
+* Link to your PR for opensource contributions
 * Professional Development:
   * Description of your top three priorities in the job search and why
   * Action plan for how to overcome perceived barriers to the job search